Video games conversation questions

 Challenging words on this handout include – addict, genre, professional, brand, arcade, violent, and virtual reality.

-The discussion questions are –
+The video games conversation questions are –

 How much time do you spend playing video games each week?